 - ensuring refreshment and toilet stops are available

 Our ride leaders are often supported by at least one marshall who supports the leader and helps keep the group together.
 You’ll often find the marshall at the back of the group, making sure no one gets left behind.

 We always try to keep the group together and usually ride at the pace of the slowest.
 However, sometimes this isn’t possible and the ride leader may decide that it’s necessary for someone to leave the ride.
 This is a very rare occurrence and when it is necessary the ride leader will assist them, as far as is reasonable, to get home safely e.g. getting them to a train station or calling a taxi.
 To help us avoid this situation, please do look at the ride level descriptors above and be realistic about what you can do.

 Individual riders must take responsibility for:

-2. The safety of any children with you
+- the safety of any children with them

-4. Listening to, and following ride leader instructions.
+- listening to, and following, ride leader and marshall instructions.

-5. Informing the ride leader if you wish to leave the ride (so we don’t end up looking for you)
+- informing the ride leader if they wish to leave the ride (so we don’t end up looking for you)

 - any loss or damage caused (e.g. scratching the paint on a parked car) *

 * If you are an LCC member, your membership includes third party insurance which would cover this.
 We strongly recommend all cyclists have some sort of third party insurance cover.
 We’d recommend the London Cycling Campaign as the best organisation for leisure and utility riders in LondonWe always try to keep the group together and usually ride at the pace of the slowest.
 However, sometimes this isn’t possible and the ride leader may decide that it’s necessary for someone to leave.
 This is a very rare occurrence and when it is necessary the ride leader will assist them, as far as is reasonable, to get home safely e.g. getting them to a train station or calling a taxi.